NawattY/nestjs-starter/README.md

 * **`src/core/`**: Contains foundational modules and services essential for the boilerplate's operation (e.g., config loading mechanism, core database module setup, logger).
 This part should ideally change minimally when new projects are started from this boilerplate.
 * **`src/database/`**: Holds project-specific database schema definitions, migrations, seed files, and the ORM's data source configuration (`data-source.ts`) used by the CLI.
 This folder will evolve with the specific project.
 * **`src/config/`**: Defines project-specific typed configuration objects (using `@nestjs/config`'s `registerAs` and validated by `src/core/config/utils/validate-config.util.ts`).
 These are loaded by the `CoreConfigModule`.
+* **`src/constants/`**: Stores global constants that are specific to the project and used across multiple modules within this project.
 * **`src/shared/`**: Includes reusable utilities, DTOs, interfaces, decorators, filters, guards, etc., that are generic enough to be shared by multiple feature modules *within the boilerplate's typical use case*.
 * **`src/modules/`**: Houses feature-specific modules, each typically containing its own controllers, services, DTOs, entities, and constants.
 This is where most of the application's business logic will reside.